SquidDev/urn/docs/lib.prelude.md

 The arguments passed to the currently executing program

-## `ashr`
-*Native defined at lib/lua/bit32.lisp:1:1*

-Returns the arithmetic right shift of `X` shifted right by `DISP`.
-If `DISP` is greater than 0 and the leftmost bit is 1, the void gets
-filled by 1, otherwise 0.

 ## `(assert-type! arg ty)`
-*Macro defined at lib/type.lisp:142:1*
+*Macro defined at lib/type.lisp:164:1*

 Assert that the argument `ARG` has type `TY`, as reported by the function [`type`](lib.type.md#type-val).

 ## `(assoc list key or-val)`
-*Defined at lib/table.lisp:10:1*
+*Defined at lib/table.lisp:11:1*

 Return the value given by `KEY` in the association list `LIST`, or, in the case that it does not exist, the value `OR`-`VAL`, which can be nil.

 ## `(assoc->struct list)`
-*Defined at lib/table.lisp:46:1*
+*Defined at lib/table.lisp:47:1*

 Convert the association list `LIST` into a structure.
 Much like [`assoc`](lib.table.md#assoc-list-key-or-val), in the case there are several values bound to the same key, the first value is chosen.

 ## `(assoc? list key)`
-*Defined at lib/table.lisp:21:1*
+*Defined at lib/table.lisp:22:1*

 Check that `KEY` is bound in the association list `LIST`.

 ## `(atom? x)`
-*Defined at lib/type.lisp:55:1*
+*Defined at lib/type.lisp:56:1*

 Check whether `X` is an atomic object, that is, one of
 - `A` boolean